EternityForest/WBTV/README.md

 ###parseService(service)
 When given the data of a WBTV service broadcast, returns an object with the following properties: owner, service, channel, modifiers

+####Untested Stuff

+This stuff might go through API changes, not work, or dissapear entirely later.